pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 ### A DevOps Journey

-> The best solutions are often burried in the details.
+> The best solutions are often buried in the details.
 The only way to reach them is to dig.

 In true DevOps fashion, development for this blog post featured a roller coaster of chronic scope creep, pushing deadlines, discovering details that scrapped the original plan, and during the final finish line approach too!
 The worry and doubt was palpable.